Valid777/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

-# 🌍 Orbital Period and Orbital Radius
+# Orbital Period and Orbital Radius

 ---

-## 🚀 **Motivation**
+## **Motivation**

-Kepler's Third Law — the square of the orbital period is proportional to the cube of the orbital radius — is a foundational principle in celestial mechanics:
+Kepler's Third Law states that the square of the orbital period is proportional to the cube of the orbital radius, and it is a foundational principle in celestial mechanics.

 > "The square of the period of a planet is directly proportional to the cube of the semi-major axis of its orbit."